 The training plan outlines information about items such as:

 - Training resources

 - Training materials

-A lesson plan is the trainer’s road map of what students need to learn and how the trainer will deliver the training.
-Before you plan your class, identify the learning objectives for the class meeting.
+A lesson plan is the trainer’s road map of what students need to learn and how they will deliver the training.
+In Module Six, you will learn before you plan your course to identify its learning objectives.
 You can then design appropriate learning activities and develop strategies to obtain feedback on student learning.

 A successful lesson plan involves three key components:

 Learning objective development is one of the most critical steps in the training process.
 Well-constructed learning objectives enable trainers to know what they will teach and participants to know what they will learn.
 Learning objectives help all stakeholders share an understanding of what the training programs will accomplish.

 Activities will determine how you will check whether you have accomplished the learning objectives.

 The trainer should consider the following for lesson planning.
 Know:

 - your students by using a needs analysis, personal interview, and a discussion with the individual’s supervisor.
 Know the student’s ability level, background, interest level, attention span, ability to work together in groups, prior knowledge, learning experiences, and learning preferences.